-It was a a delight to see both the Mummy on HBOmax.
+It was a delight to see both the Mummy and the Mummy Returns on HBOmax.
 I loved these movies and watched them every time they were on tv.
 But it has been awhile since I seen them… It is unsettling to know that the movies came out 20 years ago.
 (It just means that I am getting older… ) But I was able to watch it this past weekend… and I am surprised…. that I still enjoy it.
 The effects are a bit outdated but even so they were still outstanding.
 I remember that younger me did have issues with people dealing with things they think they understand… Like you guys should not be down there reading books…. and bringing back mummies who will wipe out all of humanity… but I digress.
 In a testament to its rewatchability, you can come in at almost any point in The Mummy and you know you’re going to get caught on the couch, watching the next hour unfold.

 The Mummy is a 1999 American film written and directed by Stephen Sommers.
 It is a remake of the 1932 film of the same name (Did you know it was a remake?
 I didn’t.
 Good times.) with stars Brendan Fraser, Rachel Weisz, John Hannah, and Kevin J. O’Connor, and Arnold Vosloo.
 The Mummy was theatrically released on May 7, 1999 and grossed over $416.4 million worldwide against a production budget of $80 million.
 The film’s success spawned the sequels The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008) as well as an animated series and the prequel/spin-off film The Scorpion King (2002), which generated its own sequels.